William Boyd (writer): Novels

 Boyd was selected in 1983 as one of the 20 "Best of Young British Novelists" in a promotion run by Granta magazine and the Book Marketing Council.
 Boyd's novels include: A Good Man in Africa, a study of a disaster-prone British diplomat operating in West Africa, for which he won the Whitbread Book award and Somerset Maugham Award in 1981; An Ice-Cream War, set against the background of the World War I campaigns in colonial East Africa, which won the John Llewellyn Rhys Prize and was shortlisted for the Booker Prize for Fiction in 1982; Brazzaville Beach, published in 1991, which follows a scientist researching chimpanzee behaviour in Africa; and Any Human Heart, written in the form of the journals of a fictitious male 20th-century British writer, which won the Prix Jean Monnet de Littérature Européenne and was longlisted for the Booker Prize in 2002.
 Restless, the tale of a young woman who discovers that her mother had been recruited as a spy during World War II, was published in 2006 and won the Novel of the Year award in the 2006 Costa Book Awards.
 Boyd's novel Waiting for Sunrise was published in 2012.
 Following Solo in 2013, Sweet Caress was published in 2015, the fourth novel Boyd has written from a woman's viewpoint.
-His sixteenth novel, Trio, was published in 2020.

 Solo, the James Bond novel

 In April 2012, Ian Fleming's estate announced that Boyd would write the next James Bond novel.
 The book, Solo, is set in 1969; it was published in the UK by Jonathan Cape in September 2013.
 Boyd used Bond creator Ian Fleming as a character in his novel Any Human Heart.
-Fleming recruits the book's protagonist, Logan Mountstuart, to British Naval Intelligence during World War Two.
+Fleming recruits the book's protagonist, Logan Mountstuart, to British Naval Intelligence during World War II.